 - Make a grapefruit trap: another thing snails and slugs are attracted to.
 You have to cut the grapefruit in half, then scoop the core and leave the peel around the affected plants.
 The next morning you might find snails or slugs trapped inside the peel.
 You can release them in the forest far from your garden.

 How to Get Rid of Moles?

 Moles are small pests that live underground.
 They are furry, have paws and extra thumbs that help them make tunnels more easily.
-Moles are considered to be blind and deaf but actually they can see movements and light.
+Moles are considered to be blind and deaf but actually, they can see movements and light.

 Moles are considered to be agricultural pests.
-They can cause damage on the machinery or drainage system.
+They can cause damage to the machinery or drainage system.
 These pests create hills that destroy the landscape and kill parts of the lawns.
 Moles don’t consume flowers or plant roots but they can either cause damage or move the roots to another place.

 The ways you can get rid of moles are several and it’s not an easy battle.
 Still, you can try these ones: